praveenkumar5188/minimal/index.md

 # Project 1

-The project involves design and development of software for the Infotainment System of Car, that offers Radio, Audio, Car Play Features runs on Linux platform.
+The project involves design and development of software for the Infotainment System of Car, that offers Tuner FM/AM/DAB, USB, Projection(carplay,Android Auto) Features runs on Linux platform.

 Responsibilities: